manticoresoftware/manticoresearch/docs/conf_options_reference/searchd_program_configuration_options.rst

 potentially dangerous queries.
 To process such queries, you can either set the thread stack size by using the ``thread_stack`` directive (or switch to a different ``workers`` setting if that is possible).
+The setting can take values from 64K to 8M.
+In case a wrong value is provided, the minimum 64K will be used instead.

-A query with N levels of nesting is estimated to require approximately 30+0.16\*N KB of stack, meaning that the default 64K is enough for queries with upto 250 levels, 150K for upto 700 levels, etc. If the stack size limit is not met, ``searchd`` fails the query and reports the required stack size in the error message.
+A query with N levels of nesting is estimated to require approximately 30+0.16\*N KB of stack, meaning that the minimum 64K is enough for queries with upto 250 levels, 150K for upto 700 levels, etc. If the stack size limit is not met, ``searchd`` fails the query and reports the required stack size in the error message.